esphome/esphome-devices/src/docs/devices/Tuya-USB-HC-S050-WIFI/index.md

 ![Tuya HC-S050-WIFI](tuya-hc-s050-wifi.jpg "Tuya HC-S050-WIFI")

-The Tuya HC-S050-WIFI is chip USB relay that can hold up to 12v (by specs).
+The Tuya HC-S050-WIFI is cheap USB "relay" that can hold up to 12v (by specs).

-# GPIO Pinout
+## GPIO Pinout

 | Pin | Function      |
 | --- | ------------- |